 Tailor Your Degree to Your Interests and Goals

-Our Master of Arts program is flexible enough to accommodate a broad range of career goals and objectives.
+Our Master of Arts programs are flexible enough to accommodate a broad range of career goals and objectives.
 Some of our students are working full-time in their chosen fields but want to earn a graduate degree that will advance their career.
 Other students envision a career in teaching and plan to pursue a Ph.D. or simply want the intellectual enrichment that a master’s degree offers.

 No matter what your needs and dreams are, your graduate adviser will help you complement the required foundational courses with electives and other courses in your specialization to create a program of study that prepares you for the next phase in your life.

-You can read about our program in detail below, download an overview of our program and visit the Marquette Bulletin for a complete list of course descriptions.
+You can read about our programs in detail below, download an overview of our MA in Communication program and visit the Marquette Bulletin for a complete list of course descriptions.

 FOUNDATIONAL COURSES (9 hours)